Rosso84/Enterprise2_exam/README.md

 Module: Flight-service

-The application has one microservice the following funtionaliti :
+The application has at least one component with the following funtionalities:

 -at least one endpoint per main HTTP method, ie, GET, POST, PUT, PATCH and DELETE.
 The PATCH endpoint MUST use JSON Merge Patch.